Lab leak debate: US releases new report, but critics want more

 | Washington

+New leaks and a declassified intelligence report have revived debate about how the COVID-19 pandemic started, and renewed calls for greater transparency not only from China but also from the U.S. government.

-The Director of National Intelligence, mandated by Congress to provide information on possible links between a lab in Wuhan, China, and the pandemic’s origin, released a summary on Friday.
+The director of national intelligence, mandated by Congress to provide information on possible links between a lab in Wuhan, China, and the pandemic’s origin, released a summary on Friday.
 It adds little to what was already known, however.
-It also lacks key details Congress had asked for about researchers at the Wuhan lab who were reportedly hospitalized in November 2019 with COVID-like symptoms.
+It also lacks key details Congress had asked for about researchers at the Wuhan lab who were reportedly hospitalized in November 2019 with COVID-19-like symptoms.
 Recent news reports identified one of them as a key coronavirus researcher.

 Why We Wrote This